 - Multi-paradigm.
 It supports object-oriented programing, which is a simple way to code, as well as imperative programming.

 - More interactive than most other languages.
 It resembles a pseudo-code language and helps you focus on solving a task, rather than on syntax.

-Python web development with Django requires less code and less effort.
+Python web application development with Django requires less code and less effort.
 Also, Python has extensive libraries, which make it easy to learn or switch to this language from another one.
 Customers like Python since it usually takes less time to write the code and, thus, less money to complete the technical part of a project.

 3. Django has many useful features and extras to simplify development